ym405nm/hackl33t_fighters/Readme.md

-Hackleet fighters II For WordPress
+Hackl33t fighters II For WordPress
 ====================================

 This is a CTF-like security challenges kit which is dedicated to WordPress.